it-21360978/MERN-Login-and-Registration-Example/README.md

 ## *Features

-Create a MongoDB database and define a user schema with necessary fields (e.g. email, password).

-Use Express.js to create RESTful APIs for user registration and authentication.

-Implement client-side forms using React.js to allow users to input their registration and login information.

-Use Node.js to handle user authentication on the server-side by verifying the user's credentials against the ones stored in the database.

-Generate a JSON web token (JWT) on successful login and store it in the client-side local storage for subsequent API requests.
+This project includes the following features:

+User registration with email and password
+User login with email and password
+JSON Web Token (JWT) based authentication
-Protect routes that require authentication by checking for the presence of a valid JWT in the request header.
+Protected routes that require authentication

-Add error handling and validation to ensure secure user authentication and registration.
+Error handling and validation to ensure secure user authentication and registration

+## Technologies Used
+This project uses the following technologies:

+*MongoDB: A NoSQL database used to store user information *Express.js: A server-side web framework for Node.js used to *handle HTTP requests and responses *React.js: A client-side web framework for building user interfaces *Node.js: A JavaScript runtime environment used to run the server-side code *JSON Web Tokens (JWT): A standard for secure communication between parties, used to authenticate and authorize API requests